xabbu42/Master/arbeit.md

 \End{lcorollary}

 \Begin{proof}
-In the 1\. case we only remove occurrances of $□$ so no new prehistoric relations are introduced.
+In the 1\. case we only remove occurrences of $□$ so no new prehistoric relations are introduced.
 In the 2\.\ case no new prehistoric relations are introduced by the induction hypothesis.
 Moreover in the case of a $(⊃ □)$ rule, all occurrences in